 Recognizing these signs is the first crucial step toward recovery.
 It’s about acknowledging that what you’re experiencing is a legitimate health concern, not a personal failing.

-The Silent Costs: How Chronic Stress Erodes Women’s Health
+The Silent Costs of Chronic Stress on Women’s Health

 The long-term effects of unmanaged chronic stress extend far beyond feeling “stressed out.”
 For women, the sustained activation of the sympathetic nervous system and the overproduction of stress hormones like cortisol can silently erode foundational aspects of health, leading to a cascade of physical, mental, and emotional challenges.
-A recent study revealed that women are significantly more likely than men to report high levels of stress, and 1 in 3 women report experiencing “extreme stress.”
+A report by the American Psychological Association (APA) revealed that women are significantly more likely than men to report high levels of stress, and 1 in 3 women report experiencing “extreme stress.”
 This isn’t just a subjective feeling; it translates into measurable physiological changes and increased health risks.

 Physical Health Impacts: